AbednAboH/ppemAlgorithmPrototype/README.md

     2. added csv files that contain the results of the algorithms run
     3. the results are all documented according to the nameing scheme :(PPEM_n100_k2_c2) "type of the algorithm","input size","number of supposed clusteres","number of clients
     4. might add a gradiant decsend function in the epsilone step of the exceleration !! this has been on my mind for a while now , maybe making the algorithm more aggressive can result in a good convergence rate !
+# 10.7.23
+    1. our proposal was flawed as we didn't account for the responsibilities ! this is not good enough , we will now try to integrate the estep to be split between the server and the client